openshift/enhancements/enhancements/machine-config/manage-boot-images.md

 This proposal will introduce a discriminated union in [operator types](https://github.com/openshift/api/blob/master/operator/v1/types_machineconfiguration.go) for the MCO, `ManagedBootImageConfig` which has two fields:

-- `Mode` This is an enum which can have three values:
+- `Mode` This is a string enum which can have three values:
   - `Enabled` - All `Machinesets` will be enrolled for boot image updates.
-  - `MatchSelector` - `Machinesets` matched with the label selector will be enrolled for boot image updates.
+  - `CustomConfig` - `Machinesets` matched with the label selector will be enrolled for boot image updates.
   - `Disabled` - No `Machinesets` will be enrolled for boot image updates.
-- `MatchSelector` This is a label selector that will be used by machineset objects to opt-in.
+- `CustomConfig` This is struct which encloses a label selector that will be used by machineset objects to opt-in.

 Here are some YAML examples that describes operators in each of these modes:
 ##### Enabled